xnastasia/eoshub/README.md

 # Use

-Can install API with one line of code:
+After making an account and paying for service subscriptions, developers can install the API of their choice with one line of code:

 ```sh
 eoshub install eoshub.co/company/bestapiever.something